Flavio6561/Tiers/README.md

 - **`Search screen:`** see all tiers, peaks, regions, points, global rankings and skin with **/tiers name**
 - **`Change gamemodes and their position:`** choose a gamemode for each ranking site and decide whether to display it on the left or right
 - **`Cycle keybinds:`** press **U** and **I** (editable) to easily cycle between the right and left displayed gamemodes
+- **`Change preset styles:`** you can change the order of the built-in texture packs to switch icons and colors
 - **`Display gamemodes:`** whether to display selected mode, adaptive highest or absolute highest

 ### Screen config (ModMenu or /tiers config):